eslint/rfcs/designs/2026-updated-js-ts-parser/README.md

 - **It is a limitation of this phase, not a design goal.** The control flow analysis was deliberately built to record variable writes and branch conditions, which is what a narrowing pass needs.
 That was not an accident.
 - **We will investigate it.** The likely shape is the pluggable "types provider" idea from the 2024 discussion, which would let TypeScript supply types to rules that want them without ESLint depending on TypeScript to lint.
 There are also questions worth answering about how far a purely syntactic narrowing pass gets, and where it stops being useful.
 Modern TypeScript codebases lean on conditional types and inference-heavy libraries, and a partially type-aware linter that is confidently wrong is worse than one that admits it doesn't know.
 - **Until we have an answer, typescript-eslint remains the recommendation for type-aware linting.** That should be said plainly in the documentation rather than implied.

+In the meantime, there is nothing about this proposal that precludes typed linting in the future.
+To make this clear, it helps to understand how TypeScript does type analysis.
+There are four passes over the code:

+1. **Parsing** - the code is parsed into a tree
+2. **Scope analysis** - the tree is inspected for scope information
+3. **Control flow analysis** - the tree and scope are then analyzed to discover all paths through the code
+4. **Data flow analysis** - the scope and flow information is used to determine the type of different values at different locations in the code

+ESLint right now does the first three passes.
+This proposal also does those three passes, however, the control flow analysis is different specifically so it can more easily support a data flow analysis later.
+It uses the same type of basic-block flow diagram that TypeScript does so we are all set to add another pass in the future.

 ## Documentation